ppigm/manifesto/README.md

 ## Namecheap Domain Management Service
 Most important asset.
 Used for domain and DNS management, email forwarding and aliases, etc. DO NOT EVER FORGET TO RENEW THE ppigm.org DOMAIN!

+## PPIGM Link Shortener by Rebrandly
+Link Shortener with form `link.ppigm.org` made by Rebrandly.

 ## PPIGM Website (`www.ppigm.org`) hosted on Netlify.
 Simple single page HTML website with a simple gallery and committee portraits, and a contact button in the end